mangini/gdocs2md/README.md

     * Equations are converted to LaTex equations and surrounded by ``$`` signs
   * Table of contents:
     * Is replaced by `[[TOC]]`
-  * Line breaks:
+  * Horizontal line:
     * Inserts a `---`
+  * Header/Footer:
+    * Extracts text with all formattings and inserts it at the top and bottom of the markdown document, seperated by `---`.
   * Tables:
     * Converted to Markdown tables following GitHub Markdown syntax.
+Formatting within cells gets transferred.
   * Source code:
     * Fenced code blocks are started by three back-ticks and a string and ended by three back-ticks.
-Single line break is used within fenced code blocks.
+If such a fenced code block is detected, single line break is used within it.

 ## CONTRIBUTORS